Configuring Amplify Transcribe

 -

-Auto-record external meetings: When enabled, meetings where at least one invitee has an external email domain (one not assigned to any ATS users in your corporation) will appear pre-checked in your Meetings tab.
+Auto-Transcribe External Meetings: When enabled, meetings where at least one invitee has an external email domain (one not assigned to any ATS users in your corporation) will appear pre-checked in your Meetings tab.
 This means the bot joins those meetings automatically.
 Users can uncheck individual meetings to opt out before the call starts.

 Enabled Users (Early Access Only)